GoogleCloudPlatform/cloud-hackathons/hacks/mlops-on-gcp/README.md

 - Make sure that you're running the module `trainer.pipeline` in the virtual environment you have created as part of the first challenge
 - You can either upload the pipeline definition from a local machine, or put it on GCS and refer to its location
 - You have already created a bucket, you can use that as the pipeline root (optionally add `pipelines` folder in it)
-- For the parameters *location* and *python_pkg* check the Cloud Build pipeline to find out where and how the created package is stored
+- For the parameters *location* and *python_pkg* check the Cloud Build pipeline to find out where and how the created Python package is stored
 - If you're in doubt about the parameters, remember to _Use the Force and read the Source_ ;)

 ### Learning Resources